 Accessing United Clubs

 For those not yet ready to take the plunge for an annual membership, United offers the ability to purchase a one-day pass.
 These passes, each of which are valid for one person, can be purchased for $59 at one of the United Club locations or through the United app, available on iOS, Android, Windows, and Blackberry.
+You can access United Club locations with this pass when departing on a same day flight on United or another Star Alliance carrier.
 If you decide to purchase an Annual United Club membership within 30 days of utilizing your one-day pass, the $59 that you have already paid for the pass can be applied towards your membership fees (please see chart below for prices by tier).

 *Annual United Club Membership